Violaceous turaco in exhibit

 Did You Know?

-Violaceous turacos aren’t the best flyers, but they easily navigate their forest habitat by running along branches aided by zygodactyl toes—their toes can move both forward and backward.
+• Violaceous turacos aren’t the best flyers, but easily navigate their forest habitat by running along branches.
+They are aided by several semi-zygodactyl toes; these toes are reversible, allowing the bird extra balance where they need it.

 Species Survival Plan logo